What is Full-Funnel Attribution? How Do You Set It Up?

 Full-funnel attribution also helps you build a personal connection with your potential customer.

 As per the study, marketers who adopt personalization in their marketing strategy are likely to generate 40% more revenue.
-By harnessing the power of the full-funnel attribution model, you can understand your customers and their behavior on a personal level.
+By harnessing the power of the full-funnel attribution model can help you can understand your customers and their behavior on a personal level.
 This information allows you to personalize your content, emails, and offers for future marketing campaigns.

 And better personalization means a higher customer retention rate and greater ROI!